flashwing-04/showtime-website-project-archive/content/ss22/master/m5-adipositas-prevention/tech-stack.md

 {{<section title="Frontend">}}
 #### [Flutter](https://flutter.dev)
 - To build our app, we used Flutter.
-It is an open-source framework from Google that allows you to build platform independent apps, based on the programming language [Dart](https://dart.dev).
+It is an open-source framework from Google that allows you to build platform-independent apps, based on the programming language [Dart](https://dart.dev).

 #### [Android Studio](https://developer.android.com/studio)
-- In order to run an emulator for our app, we used Android Studio which is a development environment from Google.
+- In order to run an emulator for our app, we used Android Studio, which is a development environment from Google.
 {{</section>}}